 This distillery is Ireland’s only offshore island-based facility.

-Both have a distinct fruity flavor with vanilla and caramel notes from the bourbon cask barrels that they’ve matured in, along with a hint of spice.
+Their whiskey is known for having a distinct fruity flavor with vanilla and caramel notes from the bourbon cask barrels that they’ve been matured in, along with a hint of spice.

 Its visitor center is well worth a look if you’re touring the island.